 We closely follow the setup of \citet{shumaylov2024lie}, using DeepONet neural operators \citep{lu2021learning} as the pretrained $f_\theta$.
 To test the robustness and generalization, we use two PDEs with challenging symmetry groups.
-The first is 1D heat equation $u_t-\nu u_{xx}=0$ with the symmetry group ${\rm SL}(2,\mathbb{R})\ltimes {\rm H}(1,\mathbb{R})$, the semidirect product of special linear group and rank-one polarized Heisenberg group.
-The second is 1D Burgers' equation $u_t+uu_x-\nu u_xx=0$ with the symmetry group ${\rm SL}(2,\mathbb{R})\ltimes (\mathbb{R}^2,+)$.
+The first is the 1D heat equation $u_t-\nu u_{xx}=0$ with the symmetry group ${\rm SL}(2,\mathbb{R})\ltimes {\rm H}(1,\mathbb{R})$, the semidirect product of special linear group and rank-one polarized Heisenberg group.
+The second is the 1D Burgers' equation $u_t+uu_x-\nu u_xx=0$ with the symmetry group ${\rm SL}(2,\mathbb{R})\ltimes (\mathbb{R}^2,+)$.
 The test sets are constructed by applying these transformations to send ${\bf u}_0$ out of the training domain of $f_\theta$.
 For the choice of energy, we follow \citet{shumaylov2024lie} and use a distance measure between the input $({\bf u}_0({\bf x}_0,t_0), {\bf x}_f,t_f)$ and the training domain of $f_\theta$.

 The results are in \cref{table:pde_evolution} and \cref{fig:pde}.
-While all DeepONets excel in their training domain, their performances degrade when presented with out-of-domain transformation, with data augmentation reducing the degradation but not perfectly.
+While all DeepONets excel in their training domain, their performance degrades when presented with out-of-domain transformations, with data augmentation reducing the degradation but not perfectly.
 While FoCal performs poorly on heat equations, it has a strong performance on Burgers equation.
 We conjecture that this is partially due to the Euclidean component $(\mathbb{R}^2,+)$ in the semidirect product, which may have created a more amenable environment for Bayesian optimization.
-While both based on gradients, LieLAC outperforms kinetic Langevin.
+Although both are based on gradients, LieLAC outperforms kinetic Langevin.
 This could be due to the Brownian motion term slowing down convergence.
-Our method TIED can leverage smoothened energy landscape at high noise levels effectively to speed up convergence, and achieves the best performance in all cases.
+Our method TIED can leverage smoothed energy landscape at high noise levels effectively to speed up convergence, and achieves the best performance in all cases.